 “Dr. Pawar is, without a doubt, the one physician I will be inspired by and look up to for the remainder of my career,” Dr. Luchey said.
 “WVU Medicine, Morgantown, and for that matter, the state, are significantly better off with her caring for patients at Ruby Memorial.”

-Here at WVU Medicine, we know we’re doing great things: saving lives, improving health, and working to make a difference in our state and region.
+Here at WVU Medicine, we’re saving lives, improving health, and working to make a difference in our state and region.
 If you have a great story to tell, we’d like to hear it.